Skip to main content

 Safe and Complete Algorithms for Bioinformatics

 Many real-world problems are modeled as computational problems, but unfortunately with incomplete data or knowledge.
 As such, they may admit a large number of solutions, and we have no way of finding the correct one.
 This issue is sometimes addressed by outputting all solutions, which is infeasible for many practical problems.
-We aim to construct a general methodology for finding the set of all sub-solutions common to all solutions.
+This project aimed at constructing a general methodology for finding the set of all sub-solutions common to all solutions.
 We can ultimately trust these to be part of the correct solution.
 We call this set safe.
-Ultimately, we aim at creating automated and efficient ways of reporting all safe sub-solutions of a problem.
+The ultimate goal is creating automated and efficient ways of reporting all safe sub-solutions of a problem.

 The main motivation of this project comes from Bioinformatics, in particular from the analysis of high-throughput sequencing (HTS) of DNA.
 One of the main applications of HTS data is to assemble it back into the original DNA sequence.
 This genome assembly problem admits many solutions, and current research has indeed considered outputting only partial solutions that are likely to be present in the correct original DNA sequence.
 However, this problem has been approached only from an experimental point of view, with no definite answer on what are all the safe sub-solutions to report.
 In fact, the issue of safe sub-solutions has been mostly overlooked in Bioinformatics and Computer Science in general.
-This project will derive the first safe algorithms for a number of fundamental problems about walks in graphs, network flows, dynamic programming.
-We will apply these inside practical tools for genome assembly, RNA assembly and pan-genome analysis.
+This project derived the first safe and complete algorithms for a number of fundamental problems about walks in graphs, path covers, network flows, dynamic programming.
+These were applied inside practical tools for genome assembly, protein alignments and pangenome analysis.

-On the one hand, the various theoretical results obtained so far show that safety can be a very interesting theoretical question, leading to deep combinatorial structures, which can in turn be exploited to obtain efficient algorithms.
-On the other hand, our safe and complete algorithms algorithms generally report more and longer safe walks than currently (heuristically) considered by practical Bioinformatics tools.
+Our project has made substantial progress beyond the state of the art, by introducing methodologies and achieving breakthroughs in the field of graph algorithms and bioinformatics.
+On the one hand, the various theoretical results show that safety can be a very interesting theoretical question, leading to deep combinatorial structures, which can in turn be exploited to obtain efficient algorithms.
+On the other hand, our safe and complete algorithms algorithms report more and longer safe walks than currently (heuristically) considered by practical Bioinformatics tools.

 All safe walks (in green) that are part of all Eulerian circuits of the graph on the left.